Trump criticizes rush to condemn Saudi Arabia over Khashoggi | WTOP

 “This guy has got to go,” said Sen. Lindsey Graham of South Carolina, turning to speak to the camera.
 “Saudi Arabia, if you’re listening, there are a lot of good people you can choose, but MBS has tainted your country and tainted himself.”

-Khashoggi, a Saudi citizen but resident of the United States, has been a contributor to The Washington Post and a critic of Saudi leaders, especially Crown Prince Mohammed.
+Khashoggi, a Saudi citizen who was also a resident of the United States, has been a contributor to The Washington Post and a critic of Saudi leaders, especially Crown Prince Mohammed.

 International leaders and business executives are severing or rethinking ties to the Saudi government after Khashoggi’s high-profile disappearance.
 Trump has resisted any action, pointing to huge U.S. weapons deals pending with Saudi Arabia and saying that sanctions could end up hurting the American economy.